Burned357Waffles/SwiftParametricEQ/README.md

 <img src=https://github.com/user-attachments/assets/dc21f52c-167b-4e0e-add7-bfceeac97c5d width=200>

 The Equalizer view allows you to create a list of Equalizer Filters.
 You can add as many filters as you like by pressing the add button and remove then by swipinig left on the filter.
 There are 3 options for the filter type peak, low-shelf, and high-shelf which are accessible through a dropdown.
-Each filter requires a filter type, frequency, q factor, and gain.
+Each filter requires a Filter Type, Frequency, Q-Factor, and Gain.
+The filters are sorted by frequency.
 The preamp gain is automatically calculated to avoid clipping.
 When you hit save, these filters will be written to a json file in the app's documents directory.
+Adding a new filter will have the default values: Filter Type: Peak, Frequency: 1000 Hz, Q-Factor: 1.41, Gain: 0.

 The song MUST be restarted or a new song must be selected to apply the changes.
 These will be persistent, so if you close and open the app the EQ profile you created will still be loaded.

 <img src=https://github.com/user-attachments/assets/4d1b1821-3f4b-46a7-8e0a-c07c95519d4a width=200>